- MEd and EdS programs prepare leaders primarily for PreK-12 public and private schools, but also encompass other education agencies as well.

 The Educational Specialist in Educational Leadership offers opportunities for study beyond the master’s degree toward leadership roles, such as school superintendent, curriculum coordinator or to develop research capacities.
 A minimum of 30 credit hours is required for those with a master’s degree in Educational Leadership; 39-45 hours for those with a master’s degree in a related field.

-Applications will next be accepted for the EdD in Educational Leadership in September 2021 for summer 2022.
+Applications should be submitted by January 31 the EdD in Educational Leadership for summer 2023 admission.